-Phase Description Timeline Historical data review, Baseline data collection; New climate station siting and installation; Preparations for field survey, consultation and interviews.
+Phase Description Timeline Historical data review, Baseline 1 data collection; New climate station siting and installation; Preparations for field survey, consultation and interviews.
 January 2016 - December 2017 Data collection, field surveys, interviews, consultation, and data analysis.
 Five Years Prior to Reservoir Filling (December 2017 - December 2022) Five Year Post Reservoir Filling (January 2023 - January 2028) Annual and Final Reporting • July 2016 - July 2028

-The AMAFP stated that annual reports on the implementation of the AMAFP will be prepared beginning on July 21, 2016 (360 days after commencement of construction).
-These reports will include a summary of monitoring plan implementation activities, and will be submitted annually in July from 2016 to 2028.
+The AMAFP stated that annual reports on the implementation of the AMAFP will be submitted beginning on July 21, 2016 (360 days after commencement of construction).
+These reports will include a summary of monitoring plan implementation activities.
 The annual reports will be posted on BC Hydro's website and notifications sent to affected agricultural land owners and tenure holders, and the Ministry of Agriculture.